dr-useless/gobkv/readme.md

 - Test membership using Bloom filter before GET

 # Sharding
-To reduce load on the file system (and eventually increase capacity for concurrency), the dataset is split across the configured number of shards.
+To reduce load on the file system & and decrease blocking, the dataset is split across the configured number of shards.
 When a key is written to or deleted, the target shard is flagged as changed.

 Watchdog periodically writes all changed shards to the file system.